blairrrrwho/another-api-weather-dashboard/README.md

 THEN I am again presented with current and future conditions for that city

 ## Description
-This is a weather forecast application based on the OpenWeather API -- Tracks the weather for the current date as well as the next five days, based on the city inputted by the user.

-This is a easy and simple to use tool used to lookup the most common and need-to-know weather information for any given day and upcoming week based on the city.
+This is a weather forecast application based on the OpenWeather API -- It's an easy and simple to use tool that can be used to look up the most up to date and need-to-know weather information for any given day and upcoming week based on the city.

-This applicaiton uses the Open Weather API to make certain calls that allow it to generate the most recent and to date weather information.
+Using Bootstrap framework, Jquery, and the Open weather API the user can search for a city and get the current and future weather conditions which include the respective date(s), temperature, humidity, wind speed and UVIndex for each city.
+The forecast will also display corresponding weather icons.
+Local storage will store data for previously search cities and add them to a list which can be clicked to reload city search.

 ## Table of Contents (Optional)